-Tree trimmers find themselves working in proximity to power line frequently.
+Tree trimmers find themselves working in proximity to power lines frequently.
 Would putting the power company on notice ahead of time make Reddy Kilowatt a codefendant if the unthinkable happens?
-Regardless of whether it did or not, it would probably be a good idea, just for the extra level of safety power company participation in the project might bring.
+Regardless of whether it did or not, it would probably be a good idea, just for the extra level of safety that power company participation in the project might bring.

 Cronk v.
 Iowa Power and Light Company, 138 N.W.2d 843 (Supreme Court, Iowa, 1966).
-The deceased plaintiff on whose behalf the suit was brought, Cyril Cronk, had been a water works employee.
-He was working on the ground helping free a crane bucket when the boom came in contact with a high voltage transmission line and he was electrocuted.
+The deceased plaintiff on whose behalf the suit was brought, Cyril Cronk, had been a waterworks employee.
+He was working on the ground helping free a crane bucket when the boom came in contact with a high voltage transmission line, and he was electrocuted.

-The trial court found liability strictly on the utility company’s failure to warn of the danger or insulate the wire after the utility company was fully aware the work was going to be done near the line and the company had time to give a warning or insulate a wire.
+The trial court found liability strictly on the utility company’s failure to warn of the danger or insulate the wire after the utility company was fully aware the work was going to be done near the line, and the company had time to give a warning or insulate a wire.
 Defendant Iowa Power and Light (“IPL”) appealed.

 Held: The Iowa Supreme Court held that the electric utility was liable.
 Compliance with the safety code is relevant to the question of due care, but not determinative.
 Proof of compliance with the standards furnished by the National Electrical Safety Code is not conclusive proof on the question of IPL’s due care.
 Actionable negligence may exist even though the utility company complied with the requirements of the safety code.

-It was IPL’s duty to use reasonable care to prevent the escape of electricity in such way as to cause injury to persons who might lawfully be in the area of danger incident to escape of electricity from such lines.
-One furnishing electricity, while not an insurer, is nevertheless held to the highest degree of care consistent with the conduct and operation of the business.
+It was IPL’s duty to use reasonable care to prevent the escape of electricity in such a way as to cause injury to persons who might lawfully be in the area of danger incident to escape of electricity from such lines.
+One who furnishes electricity, while not an insurer, is nevertheless held to the highest degree of care consistent with the conduct and operation of the business.
 A person or corporation maintaining and controlling wires for the furnishing of electricity to others must insulate their wires at all places where there is a likelihood or reasonable probability of human contact by people whose business or duty or rightful pursuit of pleasure brings them without contributory fault on their part into the zone of danger.
 However, in the absence of statute, this duty does not compel the company to insulate or adopt safeguards for their wires everywhere but only at places where people may reasonably be expected to come in proximity to them.

 The Supreme Court held that the evidence supported finding the utility company had been negligent in failing to insulate wires at such a point, that the negligence had been the proximate cause of Cronk’s death.